rburawes/currency-converter/README.md

 # Unit tests

-1. All the unit tests are in the root directory of this project, every file with '_test' suffix.
+1. The unit tests are in the 'currency_converter_test.go' file.
 2. To execute the unit tests, go to the root directory via terminal or command line and just type 'go test -v' and hit enter.
 3. See sample for passing tests below: